frostime/sy-bookmark-plus/README.md

 Below are the core functionalities.
 Please explore other detailed features on your own.

+If you are satisfied with the plugin, welcome to visit our [Github page](https://github.com/frostime/sy-bookmark-plus) and star it!

 ## Bookmark Groups

 Click "Add" on the top bar to create a new bookmark group.
 Bookmark groups are classified into two types: